awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 ### Connection utilities for Aurora MySQL<a name="Aurora.Connecting.AuroraMySQL.Utilities"></a>

 Some connection utilities you can use are the following:
 + **Command line** – You can connect to an Amazon Aurora DB cluster by using tools like the MySQL command line utility\.
-For more information on using the MySQL utility, see [mysql \- the MySQL command line tool](http://dev.mysql.com/doc/refman/5.6/en/mysql.html) in the MySQL documentation\.
+For more information on using the MySQL utility, see [mysql — the MySQL command\-line client](http://dev.mysql.com/doc/refman/8.0/en/mysql.html) in the MySQL documentation\.
 + **GUI** – You can use the MySQL Workbench utility to connect by using a UI interface\.
 For more information, see the [Download MySQL workbench](http://dev.mysql.com/downloads/workbench/) page\.
 + **Applications** – You can use the AWS JDBC Driver for MySQL to connect your client applications to an Aurora MySQL DB cluster\.
 For more information about the AWS JDBC Driver for MySQL and complete instructions for using it, see the [AWS JDBC Driver for MySQL GitHub repository](https://awslabs.github.io/aws-mysql-jdbc/)\.
 **Note**